 In the east of the island there is a long tradition in growing olives.
 Along the hills there are terraces forming the base for olive groves in which you find many sheep.
 Olives and sheep are what farmers cultivate in the region since thousand of years.

 Creative Countryside e.
 V. is a non-profit association that supports the Hermitage Sykaminea.
 The association promotes German-Greek cultural exchange and ecological projects on the island of Lesvos with a focus on sheep's wool processing.
 The board of the association is Orkun Akdag and Ines Schönauer.
-The Hermitage Sykaminea is an artist residency and a hub for the development of new social forms and ecological developments.
+The Hermitage Sykaminnea offers, for a limited period of five months in 2026, stays for artists and individuals engaged in artistic practice.
+The stay is intended as a self-organised use of the place as a retreat for individual projects.
+It is explicitly not a supervised, curated, or institutionally supported residency programme, but rather a temporary transitional use of the property.
+Use of the property is entirely self-directed.
+No organisational, curatorial, or artistic services are provided on site.

 Creative Countryside e.V. was founded in 2022 and has so far been financed by the association members' own funds.
 From 2023, the association will acquire additional funding to finance stays of international project groups at the Hermitage Sykaminea.
 The association uses donations to pay for travel, material and subsistence costs for the project groups, as well as publications resulting from the stays, and thus promotes cultural exchange.